PoCInnovation/Workshops/software/2.Go/README.md

 ## Step 2: Authentication and security

 On a real API, there are parts of your routes you only want some people to use.
 To protect some routes from unknown users, we'll have to add another middleware.

-- Create a middleware that check if the request has a header called `Authorization` and if it contains the `allowed` string
+- Create a middleware that checks if the request has a header called `Authorization` and if it contains the `allowed` string
-- Create a route on `/auth/hello` with the same controller as before (logs) and wrapped with this new middleware to check if it works
+- Create a route `/auth/hello` with both the log and the new auth middleware to check if it works

-> In a real life scenario you will check if the field contain a token, and if this token is valid thanks to `JSON Web Token` or any sessions
+> In a real life scenario you will check if the field contains a token, and if this token is valid thanks to `JSON Web Token` or any sessions

 > `r.Header` is of type `map[string]string`, you should give a look at how to check if a value exist within a map beforehand